dansmyers/ComputerOrganizationAndArchitecture/Notes/02a-Bits_and_Bytes.md

 Interestingly, early computers had variable concepts of how large a byte should be, typically treating the size of a single text character as the basic unit of access.
 The industry didn't really standardize on the 8-bt byte until IBM introduced the very successsful System/360 mainframe in the 1960s.

+In C, the `char` data type represents a single 8-bit byte.
+We wil explore the relationship between bytes and text characters in a future note.